nyeongna/PUBG-ETL/README.md

 # Fact/Dimension Tables
 ![image](https://user-images.githubusercontent.com/26275222/157388669-a460918c-4dff-4cbc-91cf-2c5deaf36141.png)
 kill_log table acts as <strong>FACT table </strong>.
-Each record represents every kill log during the match and the details of the kill log and relevant players info are stored in other DIMENSION tables.
+Each record represents every kill log during the match and the details of the kill log and relevant players info are stored in other <strong>DIMENSION tables </strong>.
 - Detailed information about the match itself (map, game_size, etc...) can be found by JOINING the fact table with "match" table with JOIN key of "match_id".
 - "killer_id" and "victim_id" represents unique identifier for the player at specific match.
 It can be used as JOIN key with "player_id" column of "player" table.
 - Detailed "timestamp" information can be retrieved by JOINING "kill_log" table with "time" table with JOIN key of "timestamp".